geertj/gruvi/docs/install.rst

 Linux Specific Notes
 ********************

-Most mainstream Linux versions have a supported version of Python installed.
+Most mainstream Linux versions have a supported version of Python installed by default, with the notable exception of RHEL/CentOS version 6.
+For this OS you can use `Software Collections`_ to install a supported Python version.
-One exception would be RHEL/CentOS 5 which by default comes with Python 2.4.

 To install the required dependencies on Debian/Ubuntu systems::